Brian1226/Priority-Queue/Specification.md

 ## Alternate Sequences

-4. If the user clicks "Cancel", then the app will not delete a the note.
+4. The user clicks on the "Cancel" option instead.
+    * The app doesn't delete the selected note.

 ### Alternate Trigger